dkedar7/TesterMatching/README.md

  ## About the Data
- The data used to query from is stored in 5 different .csv files.
+ The data used to query results from is stored in 5 different .csv files.

 ```
 1. bugs.csv: CSV of all the Bugs filed by a Tester.
 Each row corresponds to a single Bug filed by a Tester